 “When the hammer came down last week and the work was shredded, I was at first shocked, but gradually I began to realize that I would end up with my own piece of art history,” the buyer, who was identified only as a “European collector and a longstanding client,”

 I mean if we were her, we would keep it too!
 After all, isn’t artwork value – along with really everything else in our consumerism society determined by its popularity?
-The piece, recently retitled “Love Is in the Bin” is now considered to be more valuable than its hammer price just a week or so ago.
+The piece, retitled “Love Is in the Bin”, is now more valuable than its hammer price just a week ago.
 In fact, all of Banksy’s work is rumored to have gone up in value the last week and a half.
 A smart play by Banksy, and a comment to all of us for caring about it – therefore continuing to increase its value.

 Never the less, we art lovers are bound to talk about art!
 It is what we love.
 We galleries will continue to support our artists and their smart, potentially upsetting antics – monetarily motivated or otherwise!
-After all, if any of you are artists or know one in your personal lives, wouldn’t you agree that something would be lost without them?
+After all, if any of you know an artist, wouldn’t you agree that something would be lost without them?
 We thrive on and pull from their creative steam!

 Many retailers, as well as political commentators have taken advantage of the press in the last week or so.
 I have below a few images for your enjoyment –

-After all, there is so much conversation to be had about this act of performance art – if you will.
+After all, there is so much conversation happening about this act of performance art – if you will.
 How would you feel if you were the bidder behind the hammer?
 Initially – anger, regret, confusion?
 Eventually – happy, mocked, taken-advantage-of, famous?

-Regardless of the potentially cynical societal undertones of Banksy’s ever so elusive commentary (made ever so evident in the 2010 film Exit Through the Gift Shop) we think it is a good thing we are talking about art again as a culture!
+Regardless of the potentially cynical undertones of Banksy’s elusive commentary, any art news is good art news!
 We will soak up the attention and continue to appreciate artists conceptual efforts!